ingmar-k/Gnublin_Debian/README.md

 for more details.

-README: Gnublin Debian scripts
+README: Gnublin Emdebian scripts
 ------------------------------

-This Readme should explain how to use the debian build-scripts.
+This Readme should explain how to use the emdebian build-scripts.
 It also explains the settings and their meaning.